0ADMods/pre-colonial-mod/README.md

 To report a problem in with the mod you can open a new issue in our [Github repository](https://github.com/0ADMods/pre-colonial) or create a new post in our [forum](https://wildfiregames.com/forum/index.php?/forum/1-game-modification/).

 If you experience any problems with the main game open a new ticket in: trac.wildfiregames.com/.
 Please, search for potential duplicates before creating a new ticked.

+### Credits:
+asterix also known as  tomasmatys <br />
+Trinketos also known as Osimedias <br />
+stanislas69 also known as StanleySweet <br />
+And all members from 0 A.D.
+Council of Modders <br />